A Guide To 2SLGBTQIA+ Pride Flags

 Polyamorous Pride Flag

 Polyamorous people have multiple, consensual relationships in complex and varying groups called ‘polycules’.
-It is not cheating as all parties know and are okay with one another.
-The most common example is three people dating one another, but the extent of consenting parties isn’t limited.
+It is not cheating, as all parties know and consent to this relationship with constant, open communication.
+There are many different combinations of polyamorous relationships, and each is unique to the individuals in the relationship.

 Polysexuality Pride Flag